nemesida-waf/nw-captcha/README.md

 # nw-captcha
-An example of PHP code for integrating Nemesida WAF with reCAPTCHA functionality (unblocking from IP addresses identified by Nemesida WAF as sources of DDoS, brute-force and flood attacks. <strong>nw-captcha</strong> along with configured Nginx is also available as a [Docker-image](https://hub.docker.com/repository/docker/nemesida/nw-captcha).
+An example of PHP code for integrating Nemesida WAF with reCAPTCHA functionality (unblocking from IP addresses identified by Nemesida WAF as sources of DDoS, brute-force and flood attacks). <strong>nw-captcha</strong> along with configured Nginx is also available as a [Docker-image](https://hub.docker.com/repository/docker/nemesida/nw-captcha).

 ![Nemesida WAF with reCAPTCHA](https://user-images.githubusercontent.com/48731852/147060694-71a72241-e22a-488a-899e-d4befbe9f297.png)